 Backblaze Support for Single Sign-On Providers

 Backblaze currently allows users in the following authentication domains to use single sign-on.

 - Microsoft Office 365

-These providers can also allow single sign on, accepting a credential from another trusted provider.
+These providers can also allow single sign-on, accepting a credential from another trusted provider.
+Popular options include Okta and OneLogin.
 Therefore, an SSO credential that works with the providers above can also enable access to Backblaze.

 As an example, consider this situation: GSuite can accept SSO credentials from third parties.
-Imagine a GSuite SSO domain that accepts credentials from (fictional) third-party provider CredibleNow.
-Although Backblaze does not accept CredibleNow’s credential directly, Backblaze SSO does accept GSuite’s credential.
-When the user logs on to Backblaze, Backblaze requests a credential from GSuite, and GSuite, because it accepts CredibleNow’s credential, sends the requested authorization.
-The user has single sign-on from CredibleNow indirectly.
+A GSuite SSO domain accepts credentials from Okta or OneLogin.
+Although Backblaze does not accept Okta or OneLogin's credentials directly, Backblaze SSO does accept GSuite’s credential.
+When the user logs on to Backblaze, Backblaze requests a credential from GSuite, and GSuite, because it accepts Okta or OneLogin's credentials, sends the requested authorization.
+The user has single sign-on from Okta or OneLogin indirectly.

 Please be aware of these limitations: